gcampese/R-Programming/README.md

 # R-Programming
 R Programming Portfolio

-This repository serves as a knowledge based for my projects utilizing the R programming language to deploy machine learning models.
+This repository serves as a knowledge base for my projects utilizing the R programming language to deploy machine learning models.